 Why Train for Shorter Distances?

 Sometimes we get stuck in the same race distance rut.
-We train for the same distance year round.
+We train for the same distance year-round.
 Not only can that get repetitive on your body, but it can also cause overuse injuries or be mentally exhausting.
+This is especially true for marathons.

 In 2018, I trained for Many Distances:

-In the winter and early Spring, I trained and PRed in a half marathon.
+I trained and PRed in a half marathon in the winter and early Spring.

 Mid to late Spring, I ran but didn’t actively train for anything.